nicolasmelo1/xborg-fullstack-challenge/README.md

 - Enabled by default when `NODE_ENV` is not `production`.
 - To enable in production, set `SWAGGER_ENABLED=true` on the API Gateway environment.

+You can go to `https://xborg-fullstack-challenge-web.vercel.app/api/docs` to see the production API documentation

 ## Quality checks

 From the repo root: